 The reason Ben Fountain’s heroic anti-war novel so haunts the mind comes not from the explicit depiction of some bloody battle, but the inhuman mistreatment of soldiers by the society that sent them to fight – and die – for some abstract idea of freedom.
 Fountain manages to achieve the rare feat of prompting even the most anti-militaristic reader to root for the soldiers at the expense of the uncaring individuals that glibly seek to extol them.
 What is war good for?
 Absolutely nothing.

-Whether it is in Shakespeare’s Macbeth or a kid’s book, witches are not to be messed with.
-In Dahl’s evergreen tale, witches are on a mission to rid the world of children because the clean smell nippers’ produce is odorous to witches sense of smell.
-Only a small boy and his cunning grandmother can save the world’s children from being turned into mice.
-A daring book that doesn’t pull any emotional punches – not least its powerful ending.
+In Dahl’s evergreen tale, witches are on a mission to rid the world of children by turning them into mice.
+Only a small boy and his cunning grandmother can save them from extremely sticky ends.
+A daring, distressing book that doesn’t pull any emotional punches – not least its powerful ending.

 Tropic of Cancer

-Originally banned in America for its depraved depiction of sexuality, it was finally published in 1961.
+Originally banned in America for its depraved depiction of sexuality, Henry Miller’s most famous work was finally published in 1961.
 Even then a judge in Pennsylvania had this to say about it: “(It is) not a book.
-It is a cesspool, an open sewer, a pit of putrefaction, a slimy gathering of all that is rotten in the debris of human depravity."
+It is a cesspool, an open sewer, a pit of putrefaction, a slimy gathering of all that is rotten in the debris of human depravity.”
 The reason the novel still manages to shock and scare is in its detailed portrayal of how low humans are prepared to go to satisfy their primal urges.

-In truth, we could have included No Country For Old Men, The Road or The Crossing, but Blood Meridian is the McCarthy novel that consistently sets our nerves on edge.
-An historical Anti-Western book, Blood Meridian follows the fortunes of The Kid as he runs with the Glanton Gang, a ferocious cadre of scalp hunters.
+No Country For Old Men, The Road or The Crossing would be equally at home on this list, but Blood Meridian just edges them as the McCarthy novel that’s set the most nerves on edge.
+An historical revisionist Western, Blood Meridian follows the fortunes of The Kid as he runs with the Glanton Gang, a ferocious cadre of scalp hunters.
 Distressing enough, you might say, but in his depiction of Judge Holden, McCarthy has conjured up evil incarnate.
 Beyond scary.